Varied journey through farmland and forest areas.

 Surat is a small country town with a general store.

 The Balonne River is generally deep and wide with some narrower sections on good flows before a decent day's paddle along Lake Kajarabie.
 On a low flow, expect to fight through a significant number of log jams.
 Note while Surat is only 104 km from Dogwood, it is 296 km from Chincilla.

 When Lake Kajarabie is filled, the waters extend a long way up to around Wycombe.
 Below the dam there are some fairly shallow rocky sections just before the flat waters created from St George Weir.
 This would likely be impassible with a very low flow.

 I had initially thought the Bokhara River was the best choice as it has multiple small towns that could be used for supplies, but the Culgoa River appears to have the best overall flow when there is water.
 The Bokhara River appears to be mostly dry outside of flood events.

-In a pinch you could walk over to one of the towns along the Bokhara River.
+If you are paddling along the Culgoa, you could walk over to one of the towns along the Bokhara River.
 If you are lucky you may even have some luck with a passing car.